 His personal artistry fuses his life's experiences, human encounters, spoken word and dance with local artists and venues as a platform for higher consciousness in the Arts.

-profile on the official website for the Moscow Ballet's "The Nutcracker" states the following:
+Dance Conservatory.
+Her profile on the official website for the Moscow Ballet's "The Nutcracker" states the following:

 "Svetlana Todinova, Moscow Ballet's dynamic Audition Director and soloist for over a decade, dances as soloist with Moscow Ballet in all the company's repertory.
 Born in Yadrun, Russia just outside of Moscow, Todinova completed formal training under ballet legendary Yuri Gigorovich at the Ufimsky school of Choreography in Ufa, now named Rudolf Nureyev Russian State Ballet Academy in honor of the legendary dancer who was also a graduate.
 Upon graduation in 1997, Svetlana was invited to dance with the Ufa Opera and Ballet Theatre in the capital city of the Bashkiria Republic.
 She was later invited to join the Krasnoyarsk Musical Theater, directed by Yuri Grigorovich who is now famous for his virtuosic productions at the Bolshoi Theater.
 There she danced all the big works that Grigorovich created including "Legend of Love," "Spartacus" and more.
 She recounts that at rehearsals for these productions Grigorovich would watch the complete show without comment and then gave corrections to each dancer as needed one by one on stage and from memory.
 In 1999, Svetlana joined Russia's renowned National Academy of Theatrical Arts, aka "GITIS," founded in 1878 by theater pioneer and founder of the Stanislavsky acting method, K. directory, and to preserve the heritage of Russian classical ballet.
 There she specialized in pedagogy and repertory for children.